Innovation: Africa: Drip irrigation

 When possible, Innovation: Africa installs Israeli drip irrigation systems which generate more affordable and larger crop yields using less water, and provide a source of food and income for farmers and their families.
 Providing access to water enables villages to create new businesses and foster financial independence.
-New businesses include growing and selling vegetables to the local market as well as the making and selling of bricks and livestock.
+New businesses include growing and selling vegetables to the local market as well as the manufacture of bricks and raising livestock.